+The The Women's Club

+The Forest Hills Choral Club

+American Legion (Local Post)

+Community Council.

+Celebrations Association

-' The Women's Club The Forest Hills Choral Club 1 The Men's Club American Legion (Local Post) ' The Mothers' Club Community Council. ' The Gardens Players Celebrations Association 1 - almailanter nameroon to be similarly represented on the Advisory Committee on The Board may at any time designate any the new basis. other individual or organization to representation on this Advisory Committee.
+to be similarly represented on the Advisory Committee on the new basis.
+The Board may at any time designate any other individual or organization to representation on this Advisory Committee visory Committee.
 5. The building when constructed, shall not be restricted to members of the Church-in-the-Gardens, but shall be open to the general community in accordance with such rules as the Board of Trustees or Activities Committee may determine.

 6. The present Committees on Building, and Ways and